Wyliodrin/libwyliodrin/README.md

 Install
 -------

     mkdir build
     cd build
-    cmake -DBOARD=ON .. - BOARD can be GALILEO or RASPBERRYPI or BEAGLEBONE make
+    cmake -DBOARD=ON .. - BOARD can be GALILEO or RASPBERRYPI, BEAGLEBONE or UDOONEO make
     sudo make install